South Portland Progress

 Advocate for an advanced energy stretch code with an optional net-zero energy compliance path, and adopt the stretch code once finalized.
 Advocate for the stretch code to require net-zero energy buildings by 2030.

-Update: Adopted Maine Energy Stretch Code (IECC 2021) with solar-ready and zero energy alternative compliance pathways; learning and leading on building inspections (updated March 2023)
+Update: Adopted the Maine Energy Stretch Code with solar-ready and zero energy alternative compliance pathways.
+(Updated Dec 2023)

 Key Milestone: Energy stretch code adopted immediately upon finalization; all new buildings to be net-zero energy starting in 2030